robotology/yarp/doc/yarp_logging.md

 ### Defining a Logging Component

-In order to define a log component, the `YARP_LOG_COMPONENT` macro (defined in `<yarp/os/LogComponent.h>`)should be used in a `.cpp` file.
-For example
+In order to define a log component, the `YARP_LOG_COMPONENT` macro (defined in `<yarp/os/LogComponent.h>`) should be used in a `.cpp` file.
+For example:

 ```{.cpp}
 YARP_LOG_COMPONENT(FOO, "foo.bar")
 ```

-will define a logging component FOO that will be printed as `foo.bar`.
-In order to use the component in that file there is no need to do anything else.
+will define a logging component `FOO` that will be printed as `foo.bar`.
+In order to use the component in that file, there is no need to do anything else.
-If you need to use it in more than one file, you need to forward declare it somewhere else (in a `.h` file):
+If you need to use it in more than one file, you need to forward declare it somewhere else (e.g. in a `.h` file):

 ```{.cpp}
 YARP_DECLARE_LOG_COMPONENT(FOO)